 Such dogs also thrive on routine; feeding and sleeping at the same time each day provides the dog with the reassurance that they can predict their environment, and that their needs will be met.
 Providing a safe place such as a crate that feels like a den can be beneficial.
 After all, this dog has probably come from a shelter or home where they felt unsafe, and experiencing some anxiety is to be expected.
 In some cases, anti-anxiety medication may be warranted until a routine has been established and your new family member has gained confidence in their new surroundings.
 Dogs that suffer from anxiety can be aggressive if they perceive a threat or may react with a flight response and run off, which can be dangerous if they run out into traffic or away from their new home.

 Stray dogs that were homeless for any significant length of time, or dogs from a situation where normal toilet habits were not enforced, may not be properly house trained.
 These dogs not only require being taught what is expected in terms of where to “do their business” much like a new puppy would, but may also need to have established habits broken.
 For instance, if they came from a home where they eliminated in a certain area of the home without correction, this unwanted behavior will need to be counteracted, as well as new appropriate behavior reinforced and established.
-Patience on the part of new, adoptive pet owners is required, along with a significant investment of time, to retrain the dog and develop appropriate toilet habits.
+Patience on the part of new, adoptive pet parents is required, along with a significant investment of time, to retrain the dog and develop appropriate toilet habits.
 Taking the dog outside frequently and observing them carefully for signs that they need to relieve themselves is required.
 If the dog is still intact, marking behavior may be an issue, and neutering the dog may help mitigate this behavior.

 Also, dogs that have come from abusive situations may urinate due to submissive nervous behavior.
 Addressing your dog's anxiety, and providing behavioral and emotional support so that they can control their urination, may be necessary.
 Using a commercial product to sanitize and remove the scent where a dog has marked may be helpful in addressing inappropriate elimination.
 Stray dogs may be territorial, so marking behaviors are not uncommon.
 Counteracting this behavior by carefully monitoring your dog and intervening as soon as leg lifting behavior manifests will help resolve the issue.